vulkayes/vulkayes-thesis/documents/vulkan_introduction.md

 ## Vulkan API overview

-Vulkan API, originally released in 2016[@VulkanAPIRelease], is a specification of an open API for high-efficiency, cross-platform access to graphics and compute on modern GPUs.
+Vulkan API, originally released in 2016&nbsp;[@VulkanAPIRelease], is a specification of an open API for high-efficiency, cross-platform access to graphics and compute on modern GPUs.

 It is designed to minimize the overhead between the user application and the hardware device.
 Vulkan achieves this by staying low level and explicitly requiring all relevant state to be referenced by the user application, minimizing required lookups and orchestration on the driver side.
 This allows the user application to optimize for their specific usecase instead of relying on the driver to guess the correct strategy.
 However, it requires much more complexity from the user application and is much harder to master than OpenGL.

-One of the reasons for Vulkans popularity is that it was designed in an intense collaboration between leading hardware, game engine and platform vendors[@VulkanAPIRelease].
+One of the reasons for Vulkans popularity is that it was designed in an intense collaboration between leading hardware, game engine and platform vendors&nbsp;[@VulkanAPIRelease].
 This resulted in a lot of vendors having zero-day support for the specification in their drivers and software and it being immediatelly adopted as a native rendering solution on many platforms.

 The openness of Vulkan also goes hand-in-hand its cross-platform capabilities.
 Vulkan is available on all three major desktop platforms (Linux, macOS, Windows) and both major smartphone platforms (Android, iOS), but also on many smaller and embedded platforms.
 This allows applications to easily target multiple platforms with minimal variance in the rendering code.
 It also prevents vendor locks as seen with DirectX or Metal APIs.
 Lastly, it allows the community of both professionals and hobbyists to participate in the standard itself and improve it.

-One of the first mainstream games supporting Vulkan was Dota 2[@VulkanDota2] developed by Valve, the founding company behind LunarG.
-LunarG is a company that specializes in developing Vulkan SDK and increasing Vulkan support[@LunarG].
+One of the first mainstream games supporting Vulkan was Dota 2&nbsp;[@VulkanDota2] developed by Valve, the founding company behind LunarG.
+LunarG is a company that specializes in developing Vulkan SDK and increasing Vulkan support&nbsp;[@LunarG].
 Support has also quickly been added to game engines such as Unity, Unreal or Godot, allowing its power to be presented to bigger and bigger audiences.

 Khronos Group, the industry consortium responsible for Vulkan API, has been continuously improving the API and releasing updates.
-The API is currently on version 1.2[@VulkanAPIRelease12], which brough important updates that have been requested by the community.
+The API is currently on version 1.2&nbsp;[@VulkanAPIRelease12], which brough important updates that have been requested by the community.
 This proves that Vulkan aims to improve alongside the industry and provide support and improvements into the forseeable future.

 ## Vulkan API architecture